grimmlab/silo-amp-design/README.md

 **Diversity within the selected library**

 Each candidate is also compared against all previously selected candidates, including those selected from other activity categories.
-A candidate is rejected if its local sequence similarity to any previously selected sequence strictly exceeds the configured diversity threshold.
+A candidate is rejected if its local sequence similarity to any previously selected sequence strictly exceeds 0.60.
 This procedure reduces redundancy within the final library while retaining candidates with distinct predicted antimicrobial activity profiles.

 ### 7.4.
 Final submission